Joe Bastianich

-Joseph Bastianich (born September 17, 1968) is an American restaurateur, winemaker, author, television personality, and musician.
+Joseph Bastianich (born September 17, 1968) is an American restaurateur, author and television personality.
 He, along with his mother and business partner Lidia Bastianich, co-owns thirty restaurants in four countries, including Osteria Mozza in Los Angeles, which the owners expanded in 2010.
-Earlier that same year, they teamed up with businessman Oscar Farinetti to bring Eataly, an upscale food and wine market, to Boston, Chicago, Las Vegas, Los Angeles, New York City and London.
+Earlier that same year, they teamed up with businessman Oscar Farinetti to bring Eataly, an upscale food and wine market, to Dallas, Boston, Chicago, Las Vegas, Los Angeles, New York City, London and Stockholm.

 Early life and education

-Joseph Bastianich was born in Astoria, Queens in 1968, to Istrian Italian immigrants Felice and Lidia Bastianich.
-His parents were born in Istria (now in Croatia) and moved to the United States in 1958 during the large Istrian exodus.
-While nationally Italian, public DNA tests have shown that Joe's family on his mother's side is largely of Eastern European descent, due to the multiethnicity of Istria.
+Joseph Bastianich was born on September 17, 1968, in Astoria, Queens, to Istrian Italian immigrants Felice and Lidia Bastianich.
+His parents were born in Istria (Yugoslavia, now Croatia) and moved to the United States in 1958 during the large Istrian exodus.
+While Italian by nationality, public DNA tests have shown that Joe's family on his mother's side is largely of Yugoslavian and Southeastern European descent.
 His mother has stated that she feels very Italian, but that she relates to her Slavic roots too.

-Raised working in his parents' Italian restaurant Felidia in Manhattan, he attended Fordham Preparatory School before attending Boston College, where he studied political science and philosophy.
+Raised working in his parents' Italian restaurant Felidia in Manhattan, he attended Fordham Preparatory School before attending Boston College, where he studied and earned a degree in finance.